surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

 - <b>Show percentage</b>  on selecting this checkbox, it displays percentage value for each measure in pie chart. if disabled it displays dimension name.

-- <b>Polar Area</b> On selecting polar area check box it enables polar view for each dimensions field in a pie chart.
+- <b>Polar Area</b> On enabling polar area it displays polar region  each dimensions field in a pie chart.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/79a4c25fef2c47376b4eb788dd65249da7297afa/images/New_version5/TD_Visu_Image6.png)
 <b><font color = "Black"> Image 6</b>